-According to the "RoboMaster 2023 University Series Robot Building Specifications Manual", robots must be mounted with their corresponding Referee System Modules, and each Referee System Module must have a stable connection to its server throughout the competition.
+Participating teams must mount the corresponding referee system modules on their robots in accordance with the requirements of RoboMaster University Series 2024 Robot Building Specifications Manual, and ensure the stability of the connection between each module of the referee system and the server throughout the competition.
 The Referee System server detects the connectivity of each module at a frequency of 2 Hz.
 If Critical Referee System Modules go offline due to design or structural problems, it will result in the deduction of the HP of the corresponding Ground Robots.
 If a Speed Monitor Module (17mm Projectile) or (42mm Projectile) mounted on a robot goes offline, the robot's 17mm or 42mm Launching Mechanism will be powered off immediately.